 In conclusion, taking care of gums without teeth isn’t as daunting as it might seem.
 With the right tools and a bit of diligence, you can ensure your gums remain healthy and infection-free.

 After all, our oral health plays a big role in our overall well-being, and it’s never too late to start giving it the care it deserves.

 Denture Care For Seniors

-To care for dentures and other dental appliances, the ADA recommends that you:
+What is the best way to care for dentures and other dental appliances?
+The ADA recommends that you:

 - Rinse your dentures before brushing to remove any loose food or debris.

 - Use a soft bristle toothbrush and a non-abrasive cleanser to gently brush all the surfaces of the dentures so they don’t get scratched.

 - Clean the denture while holding it over a soft towel or over a sink that is partially filled with water (and preferably lined with a washcloth).
 Dentures can break if you drop them on a hard surface like the sink, counter, or floor.